 Dear Ms. Tuchman,

-Thank you so much for meeting with me today.
-It was wonderful to talk with you and to learn more about your work at the Women’s Law Center.
-I was particularly fascinated to hear about your project addressing the needs of new immigrants from war-torn countries.
+Thank you so much for meeting with me yesterday afternoon.
+It was wonderful to talk with you and to learn more about your work at the National Women’s Law Center.
+I was particularly fascinated to hear about your project addressing wage gaps among women of color.

 I am grateful for the contacts you suggested to me, and will let you know what happens when I follow up with them.
 I look forward to talking with you again in the future.